AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 This callback allows users to save the updated PDF buffer which can then be stored in an external file storage system.

--   If you do not register a callback, when a user triggers the save functionality, the app downloads the updated PDF to the user’s local machine.
+-   **If you do not register a callback**: When any annotation is added to the PDF, a download button appears in the top bar.
+Click on the download button to save the updated PDF to the user’s local machine.
     The default location is often the Downloads folder.
--   If you do register a callback, then your code can enable saving the modified document to an external file storage system like OneDrive or Google Drive.
+-   **If you do register a callback**: When any annotation is added to the PDF, a save button appears in the top bar.
+Your code can enable saving the modified document to an external file storage system like OneDrive or Google Drive.
 In this case, the code varies with the website developer’s implementation.

-Users can trigger the save functionality by either clicking on the **Save** button manually or by pressing **Ctrl+S** on the keyboard.
+Users can trigger the save functionality by either clicking on the **Save** or **Download** button manually or by pressing **Ctrl+S** on the keyboard.
 You should register the callback to receive the modified file content when the user initiates the save.